genouest/biomaj-watcher/README.txt

 ## Background processing

 To allow banks update/removal, Celery is needed.
+Celery can run on same node, or multiple distant ones to execute bank updates.

 pceleryd development.ini/production.ini